urug/slack-bot/CONTRIBUTING.md

 # Contributing

+- Fork the repo
+- Ask @jason on slack for the key
 - Add a command
 - Write some tests
 - Open a pull request
 - Get it reviewed
-- Merge it to master
+- Get it merged